Why is family planning in the DRC important?

 How ASSP Increased Coverage of Family Planning in the DRC from 5% to 22%

-ASSP aims to increase access and use of modern family planning methods, given the critical importance of family planning in ensuring the survival of children and women.
-Ultimately, the project will increase the overall contraceptive prevalence rate (CPR) from five to at least 10 percent in the project’s health zones.
+Family planning is critically important for ensuring the survival of children and women.
+Thus ASSP’s ultimate goal was to increase the overall contraceptive prevalence rate (CPR) from five to at least 10 percent in the project’s health zones.
 The CPR measures the percentage of women who are using (or whose partners are using) any method of contraception.
 In the end, ASSP was able to increase coverage to 22% in its project health zones.

 ASSP achieved this by first improving access, integration, and utilization of Family Planning and Reproductive Health (FP/RH) services.

-- Improve the quality and sustainability of FP/RH services through health systems strengthening and service delivery strategies.
+Finally, ASSP improved the quality and sustainability of FP/RH services through health systems strengthening and service delivery strategies.

 ASSP achieved 283,966 number of couple years of protection (CYPs) in Year Five.
 Thus beating its target by 145%.
 ASSP achieved these results through family planning service provision, enabling families to exercise choice in planning their families and spacing births.